-Colette (Sidonie-Gabrielle Colette, (1873-1954), was as known for her writing and performing as she was for her scandalous lifestyle.
-As a child, her mother Sido was her number one inspiration, and allowed the young Colette to drink deeply from the well of life to gain courage and individuality.
+Colette (January 28, 1873 – August 3, 1954) was a French author whose full original name was Sidonie-Gabrielle Colette.
+She was as known for her writing and performing as she was for her scandalous lifestyle.
+As a child, her mother Sido was her greatest inspiration, and allowed the young Colette to drink deeply from the well of life to gain courage and individuality.
 She conducted her life with no regrets, and disdained the restraint society had on human, especially female, expression.

-Gigi, her best-known work (which inspired a popular film), is a story of a French girl training to be a courtesan, but falls in love with a wealthy gentleman.
+Gigi, one of her best-known works (which inspired a popular film), is a story of a French girl training to be a courtesan, but who falls in love with a wealthy gentleman.
 Its stage adaptation was greeted with critical acclaim with then unknown Audrey Hepburn playing the main character.
 Colette remains a master for her realistic and fresh descriptions on the ups and downs of love.
 Her works have been adapted to film and stage.

 - The Complete Claudine